Wuxia vs. Xianxia vs. Western Fantasy: The Ultimate guide (2025)

 What is Xianxia?

 Xianxia (仙俠) literally means immortal heroes.
-As a genre, it grew out of wuxia in that it shares similar settings and themes.
+As a genre, it evolved from wuxia, sharing similar settings and themes.
 But where wuxia is grounded in realism, xianxia is a fantasy mix of Taoist philosophy, alchemy, and myth.
 While our heroes in xianxia wander around righting wrongs and doing other hero things, these heroes are also primarily concerned with attaining immortality through the cultivation and refining of their qi.
 This has resulted in this genre being commonly referred to as the cultivation genre.

-This genre is essentially eastern fantasy because it ties in a lot of mythical elements as well.
-Take the tropes of wuxia, add in a few gods, monsters, demons, dragons (!) etc. and it becomes xianxia.
+This genre is essentially Eastern fantasy because it incorporates many mythical elements as well.
+Take the tropes of wuxia, add in a few gods, monsters, demons, dragons (!), etc., and it becomes xianxia.

-Perhaps one of the most famous (and oldest) examples of this genre is Journey to the West, or the story of the Monkey King, Sun Wu Kong.
+Perhaps one of the most famous (and oldest) examples of this genre is Journey to the West, or the story of the Monkey King, Sun Wukong.
 If this genre starts to sound familiar, it should.
-You see a lot of elements of this genre in shonen manga and anime.
-Afterall, Dragonball once started as a retelling of the Monkey King’s adventure.
+You will find many elements of this genre in shonen manga and anime.
+After all, Dragon Ball once started as a retelling of the Monkey King’s adventure.

 Taoism is the foundational belief/spiritual framework for the xianxia genre.
 Taoism seeks to find harmony with the tao (the way), understand the balance between Yin and Yang, and cultivate qi (life energy).
 Traditionally, this belief has led to practices like tai chi, meditation, and medicines that improve life.